xxsimoxx/send-me-your-position/README.md

 # Send me your position

-A shortcode that adds a button that allows your visitors to send to you their position via WhatsApp.
+A shortcode that adds a button that allows your visitors to send to you their position via WhatsApp (using [wa.me](https://wa.me)).

 ## Why... and how it works